davetoland/GithubInspector/README.md

 Visual studio will manage Docker on your behalf.

+### Docker Compose debugging with Jetbrains Rider

+Create a new debug profile, select the docker-compose template and point it at the included docker-compose.yml file.

+Rider will manage Docker on your behalf.

 ### Docker Compose debugging with VS Code

 Open a terminal at the root directory and run: